 Gandhara school of art was one of the major schools of art in the history of ancient India.
 Although being an intricate part of Indian history, it is uniquely associated with the Greco-Roman style of art.

 This style of art was closely associated with Mahayana Buddhism and hence the main theme of this art was Lord Buddha and Bodhisattvas.
 Thus, it can be conjectured that in idea and conception this style was Indian and in execution it was foreign.
 One example of the Gandhara style of art is the Bamiyan Buddha statues.

 It mostly flourished in the areas of Afghanistan and present North-Western India.
-The prominent locations were Taxila, Peshawar, Begram and Bamiyan.
-The period around which the Gandhara school of art flourished could be said to be from 1st century BCE to 4th century CE.
+The prominent locations were Taxila, Peshawar, Begram, and Bamiyan.
+The period around which the Gandhara school of art flourished could be said to be from the 1st century BCE to 4th century CE.

-The striking feature of Gandhara School of art shows a very realistic and natural depiction of features in perfection.
-Although it was dominated by the themes of Lord Buddha, however, there were images on other subjects also made such as the images of the Greek God Apollo and certain kings as well.
+The striking feature of the Gandhara School of art shows a very realistic and natural depiction of features in perfection.
+Although it was dominated by the themes of Lord Buddha, however, there were images on other subjects also such as the images of the Greek God Apollo and certain kings as well.

 The Greco-Roman effect on Gandhara art can be traced through:

 - Halo around the head of Lord Buddha